-Ex/ 26 day cycle, 6 days active bleeding, early ovulation at day 10 (I actually had these stats when I got pregnant with baby 4) Intercourse on CD (cycle day) 5 during period, sperm can still be viable at 5+ days when the egg drops.
+Ex/ 26-day cycle, 6 days active bleeding, early ovulation at day 10.
+Intercourse on CD (cycle day) 5 during your period, sperm can still be viable at 5+ days when the egg drops.

 Late intercourse: Can you get pregnant right before your period?

 The chances of getting pregnant just before your period are lower because while sperm can hang on quite some time in the vaginal canal, the egg is a bit more delicate.
 Most studies put viability at about 12 to 24 hours before it’s long gone.
 In this case, that means to become pregnant just before your period, you would need to ovulate quite late.

 Ex/ 26-day cycle, ovulation CD 22, intercourse on CD 23, egg survives CD 22-23.

 It would be nigh impossible to catch the following cycle’s egg this way if you are wondering.
 Why?
 Even if intercourse was on CD 26 just before your period began, with a low probability 5-day survival, you would still be looking at CD 5 for ovulation, which is very, very early, and questionably biologically possible.